huybrechtsxyz/atuaro/adventures/orphanage/05_imbolc_carnival.md

 Let the player make a deception check to see how well they can keep a straight face.
 Gilad the bully does without a hitch.

+If they stay instead of running in they will hear the tythingman telling Ms Witchling about the treasury map the confiscated.

 ### 02 - Clown School [DC14]
 > The walls of the tent are covered in colorful posters advertising different circus acts, and there are several small groups of people gathered around the different stations, watching the performers and practicing their own tricks.
 The air is filled with the sound of laughter and chatter as people share their successes and failures with each other.

 There is a clown performing some basic acrobatic tricks which he is willing to learn to the audience.

+If they succees the magician can tell them about the treasury map.
+He shares it as a joke because he does not believe it.

 *DEX CHECK : Juggling*